Skip to main contentSkip to navigation

 Can you recover data from an Exos drive without opening the helium seal?

 If the failure is firmware corruption, service area degradation, or a PCB fault, yes.
 PC-3000 accesses firmware modules through ATA commands over SATA, and the F3 serial terminal (connected via TX/RX pads on the PCB) handles deeper diagnostic and repair operations.
 Neither method requires breaking the seal.
-Firmware-only recovery runs $600 to $900.
-Mechanical failures (head crash, motor seizure, helium leak) require physical intervention in a controlled environment, moving the price to $1,200 to $2,000.
+Firmware-only recovery for helium drives runs $900.
+Mechanical failures (head crash, motor seizure, helium leak) require physical intervention in a controlled environment, moving the price to $3,000 plus helium refill ($400-$800) and donor drive cost.

 What is service area (SA) degradation on Seagate Exos drives?